Marshon Lattimore**, CB, Ohio State

 Ahkello Witherspoon, CB, Colorado

 Height: 6-3.
 Weight: 198.
 Arm: 33.
 40 Time: 4.45.
 Projected Round (2017): 2-3.
-3/25/17: Some team sources really like Witherspoon and have given him second-day grades.
+4/26/17: Some team sources really like Witherspoon and have given him second-day grades.
 Teams like his size and length, but also say that he has speed to run, plus impressed in covering Washington speedster John Ross during 2016.
 On the year, Witherspoon notched a staggering 22 passes broken up.
 He also chipped in one interception with 23 tackles.
 As a junior, Witherspoon had 36 tackles with three breakups and two interceptions.
-Some team sources expressed concern about Witherspoon with coach-ability and football character, but overall, teams like him off the field and like his intelligence.
+Some team sources expressed concern about Witherspoon with coach-ability, football character, and willingness to tackle.
+Overall, teams like him off the field and like his intelligence.

 Cordrea Tankersley, CB, Clemson